HTTP Request Stubbing Techniques

 CI Enforcement Rules:

 • Isolate DOM mutation observers from network interceptors.
-Run network stubs in a separate worker thread or beforeAll block to prevent ResizeObserver or IntersectionObserver interference.
+Run network stubs in beforeAll and DOM mocks in beforeEach to prevent interference.

 • Validate event propagation order in mocked environments.
 Assert that fetch resolves before window.dispatchEvent triggers UI updates.